 Prior to coming to Liverpool Hope University, I was an Associate Lecturer at Lancaster University (2010-2016) and a Visiting Lecturer at University of Chester (2015-2016).

 In 2011 I completed the Supporting Learning Programme (SLP) at the Centre for the Enhancement of Learning and Teaching, Lancaster University and was awarded SEDA Supporting Learning Award.
 Subsequently, I became an Associate Fellow of the Higher Education Academy (HEA) in 2012.
 I also hold a Postgraduate Certificate in Academic Practice (PGCAP) from the Department of Organisation and Educational Development at Lancaster University (2015) and I am a Fellow of the Higher Education Academy (HEA).

-I teach across the whole range of undergraduate and postgraduate Sociology programmes at Liverpool Hope University (for the full list of courses please see ‘Teaching Activities’ section on my Academic Profile).
+I teach across the whole range of undergraduate and postgraduate Sociology courses at Liverpool Hope University and I am responsible for the coordination of BA in Sociology.

 I am currently engaged in several interdisciplinary research projects.
 First of all, I am interested in the politics of contemporary critique (understood as both a cultural phenomenon and an academic method).
 Specifically, my research into this topic focuses on two interrelated questions: ‘What are the implications of today’s culture of critique for politics and social change?’; and ‘How do the academic problematizations of critique affect the understanding of critical theory and its potential impact on social transformation?’.

 Secondly, I am interested in the sociology of theology, attempting to highlight the significance of this rather neglected field of study for social, cultural and political theory, with special emphasis on the questions of governmentality, political order, subjectivity, counter-conduct, ethics, economics and alternative social structures.